MistaHolmes/DraftDock/README.md

 - **Draft / Publish toggle** — save as a private draft or publish immediately
 - **Scheduled publishing** — set a future date/time; a backend scheduler automatically publishes the post at the specified time
 - **Auto-save to localStorage** — content is periodically saved locally so no work is ever lost on accidental page close
-- **Edit mode** — opening an existing blog pre-fills all fields; changes overwrite the original post

 #### AI Writing Assistant
 A collapsible side panel that integrates directly with the editor, backed by the backend `/api/ai` routes: